Crooked Media: History

 Favreau, Lovett, Vietor, and Pfeiffer hosted The Ringer's Keepin' It 1600 political podcast from March 2016 until December 2016.

 In 2016, Favreau, Lovett, and Vietor started podcasting and activism on a full-time basis.
 The three formed the Crooked Media company in January 2017 and launched a new podcast called Pod Save America the following month.
 Pfeiffer opted not to join the company, and instead to co-host the Thursday edition of the show.
 Crooked Media is named after a favorite term used by Donald Trump.
 When asked whether he thought Crooked Media was a 'media company', Favreau said, "I don't know if it's a political movement or a media company".

 The company announced a major expansion in October 2017 with the launch of Crooked.com, a text journalism site helmed by Editor-In-Chief Brian Beutler, a former New Republic senior editor.
 The expansion introduced the "Crooked Contributors" network, a group of progressive journalists, activists, organizers, policy experts, campaign veterans, and comedians who would be featured in podcasts, videos, and articles produced by the company.

 The company uses advertising revenue to fund the business.

+In February 2026, the company announced an agreement with MS NOW to air a weekly compilation program, Crooked on MS NOW, beginning on February 28.